 He calls his restaurant a bistro to give himself a little freedom from nonfood distractions.
 He does not want to be trapped by the fussy elegance that makes the restaurant business so exhausting for its workers.
-Jean-J
+Jean-Jacques says:

 "The people who decide on the stars for Michelin can keep you from getting a star for many reasons that have nothing at all to do with the food.
 Par exemple, the flowers on the table may not be fresh enough.
 A detail of service may not be comme il faut.
 Many young chefs now want to keep their attention on the food.
 Other things are distractions that push up the cost of the meal, that keep restaurant staff from having enough time with their families.
 Today, chefs want to take off two days a week, like everyone else."

 |Indo-Chinese Shrimp.
 Shrimp served on barbecue sticks with a noodle|